 So if you want to stay ahead and keep your business afloat, you need to proactively manage and improve on all the feedback you receive from the internet.

 As with everything, there are practical steps you can take to proactively improve your online reputation management.
 In this blog post, we’ll talk about five things you can do to make sure your brand is always presented in the best light possible.

 5 ways to proactively improve your online reputation today

 1. Monitor your online reputation and presence

 Monitoring your brand online helps you find out what your brand image looks like right now.
-That’s the first step – if you don’t know what’s working and what’s not, it’s tough work trying to improve anything.
+That’s the first step to digital reputation management – if you don’t know what’s working and what’s not, it’s tough work trying to improve anything.

 What you monitor depends on where your brand is present.
 Do people talk about you on social media, on forums, or on review sites like TripAdvisor or Amazon?
 Do you even know?

 If you’re a restaurant, bar, or tourist attraction, you need to at least monitor review sites.
 If you have a physical location, you can bet that people give their opinions about you on Yelp, TripAdvisor, and Google.
 If you sell physical products, you also need to keep an eye on Amazon, eBay, and other online retailers.

 On top of these obvious review sites, you also need to think about blogs.
 You also have forums, blogs, news sites, and all of social media to worry about.
 And you need to be tracking all those conversations to have a clear grasp of your online brand reputation.